Finance - MSc

-This flexible course is studied over one year full-time and consists of seven compulsory and two optional modules in Stage 1 with Stage 2 consisting of a piece of finance-related research.
+This programme consists of seven compulsory and two optional modules in Stage 1 with Stage 2 consisting of a piece of finance-related research.

-The MSc Finance is available with an optional industrial placement, which will require you to complete the Industrial placement Report.
+The MSc Finance programme is available with an optional industrial placement, which will require you to complete the Industrial Placement Report.

 Global derivative markets have exhibited spectacular growth in terms of volume of trading and use by both financial and non-financial institutions.
 Some of the world’s large institutions-Orange County, Baring, Metallgesellschaft, Negara, AIG, and Lehman Brothers have lost billions of dollars in the financial markets.
 Whilst national and international authorities have agonised over the regulation of derivative markets, it generated tremendous interest on the nature, operation, working mechanism and true significance of derivative products and markets in the financial system and the economy.

 • Forwards: No arbitrage principle

 • Swaps: Interest rate risk and measures for risk management

 • Options: Arbitrage versus speculation, options trading strategies